Select one of the following features to find an appropriate place to study.

 The second floor of the Art Library has nice natural light and study carrels for quiet, individual study.
 Please note that many of the carrels are assigned to graduate students in the Art Department.
 Every carrel is free for anyone to use, but the assigned student takes priority if he or she wishes to use it at any given time.

-The Davis Periodicals Reading Room is a large open space near the entrance of Davis Library with large tables and comfy furniture for individual or group study.
+The J. Charles Morrow III Reading Room in Davis Library is a large open space near the entrance with large tables, study booths and comfy furniture for individual or group study.